csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 We begin with a definition of the optimal move and an algorithm for finding it.
 We then look at techniques for choosing a good move when time is limited. **Pruning** allows usPRUNING

-to ignore portions of the search tree that make no difference to the final choice, and heuristic **evaluation functions** allow us to approximate the true utility of a state without doing a com- plete search.
+to ignore portions of the search tree that make no difference to the final choice, and heuristic **evaluation functions** allow us to approximate the true utility of a state without doing a complete search.
 Section 5.5 discusses games such as backgammon that include an element of chance; we also discuss bridge, which includes elements of **imperfect information** becauseIMPERFECT

 INFORMATION